Instance-specific linear relaxations of semidefinite optimization problems: Introduction

-Semidefinite optimization, i.e., the optimization of a linear function over the set of positive semidefinite matrices intersected with an affine subspace \cite{vandenberghe1996semidefinite} is one of the most active research areas in mathematical optimization.
-Such problems arise naturally in combinatorial optimization \cite{lovasz1979shannon,goemans1995improved,nesterov1997semidefinite,alizadeh1995interior}, control theory \cite{henrion2005positive,ahmadi2012algebraic,parrilo2000structured}, polynomial optimization \cite{parrilo2003semidefinite,lasserre2001global,parrilo2000structured} and machine learning \cite{lanckriet2004learning,d2004direct}.\\ Semidefinite optimization programs (SDPs) are solvable in polynomial time up to an arbitrary accuracy of $\varepsilon$ via the theory of interior-point methods \cite{nemirovski2004interior}.
-However, it is well known that SDPs are challenging to solve in practice.
-Typical off-the-shelf solvers use interior-point methods, which require computation of large Hessian matrices and are often intractable due to memory limitations.
-For an illustration, see \cite[chapter 6.7]{ben2001lectures}, \cite{majumdar2020recent}, and \cite{bertsimas2020polyhedral} where it is mentioned that state-of-the-art solver such as MOSEK \cite{mosek} cannot solve semidefinite problems with a symmetric matrix $X$ on more than $250$ rows.\\ Inspired by these practical limitations, researchers have proposed a myriad of ideas to solve large-scale semidefinite programs.
-The purpose of this paper is to illustrate how one may improve a large family of approaches; hence we start by briefly describing them.
-Consider the generic semidefinite optimization program
+SDPs arise naturally in combinatorial optimization \cite{alizadeh1995interior,goemans1995improved,Lovasz1979shannon,nesterov1997semidefinite}, control theory \cite{ahmadi2012algebraic,henrion2005positive,parrilo2000structured}, polynomial optimization \cite{lasserre2001global,parrilo2000structured,parrilo2003semidefinite}, machine learning \cite{d2004direct,lanckriet2004learning} and are solvable in polynomial time up to an arbitrary accuracy via the theory of interior-point methods \cite{nemirovski2004interior}.
+Nonetheless, it is well known that SDPs are challenging to solve in practice.
+Typical off-the-shelf solvers use interior-point methods, which require computation of large Hessian matrices (and their inverses) and are often intractable due to memory limitations.
+For an illustration, see \cite[chapter 6.7]{ben2001lectures}, \cite{majumdar2020recent}, and \cite{bertsimas2020polyhedral} where it is mentioned that state-of-the-art solver such as MOSEK \cite{mosek} cannot solve semidefinite problems with a symmetric matrix $X$ on more than $250$ rows.
+Inspired by these practical limitations, researchers have proposed a several ideas to solve large-scale semidefinite programs.
+Among them, we have $i)$ exploiting structure of the problem (such as sparsity and symmetry), $ii)$ producing low rank solutions, $iii) $ algorithms based on augmented Lagrangians and the alternating direction method of multipliers, and $iv$) approaches that trade scalability with conservatism by iteratively finding inner and outer polyhedral approximations of the semidefinite problem.
+See \cite{majumdar2019survey} for a survey of all of these methods. \\

+Although all of these techniques enjoy a rich literature, the algorithms of $iv)$ are of special theoretical interest.
+The cornerstone of these methods is constructing inner and outer polyhedral approximations of the semidefinite cone in order to find a sequence of improving feasible solutions together with tighter bounds on the objective of the SDP, allowing one to trade off between scalability and conservatism.

+Research on this class of algorithms is relevant due to its intimate connection with a fundamental question in convex geometry: can the positive semidefinite cone be approximated by polyhedra?
+Taking the perspective of the field of optimization, this question can be framed by asking if linear programs are strong enough to approximate semidefinite ones.
+These twin questions, relevant in the fields of optimization and convex geometry respectively, have given rise to a thriving body of research ~\cite{ahmadi2017sum,bertsimas2020polyhedral,charikar2009integrality, fawzi2021polyhedral}.